wp-plugins/chatra-live-chat/readme.txt

 == Screenshots ==
-1. Beautiful look - both for visitors and operator.
+1. Beautifully designed on both visitor's and agent's sides.

-2. Simple and native interface.
+2. Clean and easy to learn.

-3. Show you everything you want to know about your visitor.
+3. Shows you everything you want to know about your visitors.

-4. Fully customisable - texts, colors - you can change everything.
+4. Fully customizable: pick a look to match your website design.

-5. Made for humans by humans :)
+5. By humans for humans :)

 == Changelog ==